St Lawrence Church Clock

 This image shows a replacement clock dial that was installed on the outside of the West tower of St Lawrence Church in May 2019.
 The dial only has an hour hand, there isn't a minute hand.

 If you think that is strange, well consider this - the clock mechanism when it was originally installed had no dial at all!

 More information appears below in a shorter version of an article written by David James for the Friends of St Lawrence Church * Autumn 2017 Newsletter.
-It appears here with the kind permission of the Trustees.

 The clock is of particular interest because it is one of a small group of one handed church tower clocks still in use in this country.
 The design of the movement, situated inside the tower (image right), is typical of the second half of the 18th C. The single hour hand on the dial is secured to a shaft that runs through the tower wall and into the tower, where it joins the mechanism.